Project-Sloth/ps-housing/README - INSTALL INSTRUCTIONS/QBOX/README.md

 local function inputHandler()
     while DoesCamExist(previewCam) do
         if IsControlJustReleased(0, 188) then
-            previousButtonID = currentButtonID
+            previousButtonId = currentButtonId
-            currentButtonID -= 1
+            currentButtonId -= 1

-            if currentButtonID < 1 then
+            if currentButtonId < 1 then
-                currentButtonID = #spawns
+                currentButtonId = #spawns
             end

             updateScaleform()
         elseif IsControlJustReleased(0, 187) then
-            previousButtonID = currentButtonID
+            previousButtonId = currentButtonId
-            currentButtonID += 1
+            currentButtonId += 1

-            if currentButtonID > #spawns then
+            if currentButtonId > #spawns then
-                currentButtonID = 1
+                currentButtonId = 1
             end

             updateScaleform()